WISDEM/WISDEM/docs/wisdem/nrelcsm/tutorial.rst

     :start-after: # 2 ---
     :end-before: # 2 ---

-Note that the `turbine_class` variable has been set to `-1` to allow us to override the `blade_mass_exp` value as described in the :ref:`source` documentation.
+Note that the `turbine_class` variable has been set to `-1` to allow us to override the `blade_mass_exp` value as described in the :ref:`csmsource` documentation.
 Also, two variables are jointly assigned to local Python variables for use in the AEP estimation.
 The AEP model requires a number of other inputs to define the turbine power curve.
 To keep things simple, we focus on a single turbine, and ignore many of the other losses and options:

 .. literalinclude:: /../examples/nrel_csm/parametric.py